grampelberg/kty/README.md

 ### Bring Your Own Provider

-By default, kuberift provides a hosted provider through [auth0][auth0] that provides Github and Google authentication.
+By default, kuberift provides Github and Google authentication via.
+[auth0][auth0].
 To get your own setup using auth0, check out their [instructions][auth0-setup].

 You can, alternatively, use your own provider.
 It must support the [device code][device-code] flow and have a URL that has the openid configuration.
 Take a